Basmo Fortress

-Basmo fortress (Basmo festning) is a former fortification located in the north-western part of Marker municipality in Viken county, Norway.
+Basmo fortress (Basmo festning) is a former fortification located in the north-western part of Marker municipality in Østfold county, Norway.
 The fortress was placed on the main road from Ørje.
 The site is situated near the Swedish border on an isolated mountain outcropping between lakes Rødenessjøen and Hemnessjøen.

 It was constructed in the 1680s and saw 62 years of service.
 The first mention of this Norwegian fortress is in a letter from Field Marshall Gustav Wilhelm von Wedel-Jarlsberg, Count of Wedel-Jarlsberg to the King Christian V of Denmark in 1683.
 Major General Johan Caspar von Cicignon developed the plans.
 During the Great Northern War it was manned by up to 1,350 men.